Must be repaid

 - Submit the application.

 Limited Emergency Loan funds are available each year.
 Because our dollars are very limited, students are asked to complete the Emergency Loan Application and then make an appointment with the Office of Financial Aid and Scholarships to discuss available options.
 Call 574-520-4357 to schedule an appointment.
+PLEASE REVIEW THE CRITERIA AND REQUIREMENTS TO RECEIVE AN EMERGENCY LOAN.
+EMERGENCY FUNDS ARE PRIMARILY USED TO HELP STUDENTS COVER OUTSTANDING TUITION AND FEE COSTS DURING THEIR FINAL YEAR/SEMESTER.

 Private Alternative Loans